Magnetic monopole - domain wall collisions: Conclusions

 The first wall (Case 1 above) is found to be transparent to the monopole.
 This is simply because the domain wall mainly resides in a certain block of field space, while the winding of the monopole resides in a different non-overlapping block.
 The interactions between the monopole and the wall are very weak, and only affect the dynamics of the monopole as it passes through the wall.
 Depending on the parameters, the monopole might be attracted or repelled by the wall leading to a time delay or advance as the monopole goes through.

 The second wall (Case 2 above) is opaque to the monopole.
 When the monopole hits the wall its energy is transformed into radiation on the other side of the wall, as seen in Fig.~\ref{fig.case2mp}.
 A useful way to picture this system is to consider a magnetic monopole that is located inside a spherical domain wall.
 Now there is a topological magnetic monopole inside the wall, but only an $\SU3$ magnetic flux from the outside.
 In particular, there is no topological magnetic monopole as seen from the outside.
 Therefore the spherical wall itself must carry the topological charge of an antimonopole\footnote{The correspondence between spherical domain walls and global monopoles in $\SU{N}$ has previously been noted in \cite{Pogosian:2001fm}.}.
 If the spherical wall shrinks, either it can annihilate the magnetic monopole within it and radiate away the energy, or the monopole can escape the wall, in which case the wall would then collapse into an antimonopole so that the total topological charge of the system continues to vanish.
 Our explicit numerical evolution shows that annihilation occurs for the parameter ranges we have considered.
+We note that the unwinding of the monopole in the Case 2 may be related to the mechanism of formation of non-Abelian clouds (massless monopoles) \cite{Lee:1996vz}.

 Our results have bearing on cosmology as they explicitly show the possible destruction of magnetic monopoles.
 In the case where the $\Z2$ symmetry is approximate, the walls will eventually decay away, and it is possible that these interactions could lead to a universe that is free of magnetic monopoles.
 Estimates in \cite{Dvali:1997sa} indicate that this possibility is worth investigating in more detail.
 With several types of domain walls and monopoles simultaneously forming in a phase transition \cite{Pogosian:2002ua,Antunes:2003be,Antunes:2004ir}, and with the complex nature of both the inter-wall \cite{Pogosian:2001pq} and monopole-wall interaction, the fate of the monopoles will remain uncertain until a comprehensive simulation of the GUT phase transition is performed.
 We leave this for a future study.